nmokey/klein-bottle/docs/index.markdown

 In popular mathematics, a surface that's **non-orientable** is usually descirbed as having onlly one side, partially because that's the most exciting way to put it.

-{% include linkedHeading.html heading = "examples" text="examples of non-orientable manifolds" level=1 %}
+{% include linkedHeading.html heading = "klein bottle" text="the one and only klein bottle" level=1 %}
-## möbius strip
-Named after August Ferdinand Möbius.
-## klein bottle
 Named after Felix Klein.
 It's important to note that klein bottles are 4d manifolds immersed in 3d space so we can visualize them: in their "true form," they have no self-intersection.
 This is where the multivariable calculus comes in: we can use level surfaces to project them into 3d space and try to get a glimpse of what Klein Bottles *should* look like.